TargetAudience/Boom-Health-App/README.md

 I checked the 3 tasks you shared and am sure I can do them.

 One question.
 Do you use Slack or Skype?
 I can reply more rapidly via slack.
-Can we have a Slack or Skype for rapid communication?
+Can we have a Slack or Skype for rapid communication until I fix the laptop?
 This will be just used in the discussion for the project.

 It is my email: dmitriynikif780@gmail.com
 Please invite here